apache/cassandra-java-driver/manual/speculative_execution/README.md

 ### How speculative executions affect retries

-Regardless of speculative executions, the driver has a retry mechanism:

-* on an internal error, it will try the next host;
-* when the consistency level could not be reached (`unavailable` error or read or write timeout), it will delegate the decision to [RetryPolicy][retry_policy], which might trigger a retry on the same host.

-Turning speculative executions on doesn't change this behavior.
+Turning speculative executions on doesn't change the driver's [retry](../retries/) behavior.
 Each parallel execution will trigger retries independently:

 ```ditaa